wcrib8/startup/notes.md

       you can add changable data, store persisting values, trigger re-renders, create interactive user interfaces. with useState, components are dynamic and interactive

+    header with authentication for http request is credentials of user authentication

-15. React hooks - allow us to use state and other React features. includes useState, useEffect, useContext, etc.
+16. React hooks - allow us to use state and other React features. includes useState, useEffect, useContext, etc.
-16. a) State Hooks: State lets a component "remember" information like user input
+17. a) State Hooks: State lets a component "remember" information like user input
         ```
         function ImageGallery() {
           const [index, setIndex] = useState(0);